Awelson/Blog/docs/STEM/twicecolder.md

     - We can also talk about the ratios of differences : the difference between 20°C and 50°C is three times that of the difference between 20°C and 30°C (since 3 $\times$ 10 = 30)

     However, while we can take "differences" between categories, we cannot "divide" categories to obtain a ratio.
-That is to say, it doesn't make sense to say that 40°C is "twice hotter" than 20°C. The reason for this is that for ratios to make sense the "zero" on the scale has to properly represent a complete absence of whatever variable we are measuring.
+That is to say, it doesn't make sense to say that 40°C is "twice hotter" than 20°C. The reason for this is that the "zero" on the scale has to properly represent a complete absence of whatever variable we are measuring in order for the notion of ratios to make sense.

     With °C, the "zero" was arbitrarily chosen as the freezing point of water.
-The "zero" doesn't represent an absolute lack of thermal energy, things can and do get colder than the freezing point of water.
+When used as a scale to measure thermal energy, °C does not have a proper "zero" in the sense that things can and do get colder than 0°C; hence 0°C does not represent an absolute lack of thermal energy.
+In contrast, the Kelvin scale has a "proper zero," corresponding to absolute zero—the theoretical point at which all molecular motion ceases.
+Similarly, when used as a scale to measure "coldness", 0°C does not represent an absolute lack of "coldness".

     The point is, if "zero" represents "something (i.e. not nothing)" on the scale, then multiplication and division are not permissible operations that can be performed on the scale.
 Multiplying "something" (by a value greater than one) increases the amount of that "something", but if that "something" is represented by 0 on the scale, then multiplying on the scale will, on the contrary, have no effect.